SHlVA/resume/resume-shiva.md

 ## Overview

-Product owner and architect with 17+ years of experience in design and development of enterprise and telecommunications applications.
+Product leader with 18+ years of experience in design and development of software products.
+A inquisitive problem-solver that drives decisions based on a data-driven first principles approach.
+Excellent communication, collaboration and organizational skills.
+Demonstrated success in tackling hard engineering problems and delivering products and solutions that have impact on the organization.
 Adept in building and working with high-performing engineering teams.

-In addition to my day job, I sometimes dabble in solving programming problems for fun.
-Some of them can be found at [github.com/shiva][3].

 ## Experience

 ### May 2017 to present - GE Digital, Burnaby, Canada

-   * Owning and driving product requirements for security and data management for two key GE Digital products: Predix Studio and Predix AppEngine.
+  * Product Manager for two key GE Digital products: Predix Studio and Predix AppEngine.
     - Target markets include GE business verticals of power, mining, aviation and healthcare.
     - Total addressable revenue potential: 100M+
-   * Championing adoption of cloudfoundry security model resulting in integration with other GE products targeting 100M+ potential revenue.
+  * Drove impactful architectural changes to enabling access to security conscious veritcals like healthcare and aviation.
+  * Instituted data-driven approach to product roadmap definition and planning and shifted to a continous improvement model of developing products.
-   * Initiated and drove the adoption of GE security policies reducing number of security issues from 1000+ to under 10.
+  * Initiated and drove the adoption of GE security policies reducing number of security issues from 1000+ to 0.
-   * Instituted data-driven approach to product roadmap definition and planning
-   * Channeled all engineering teams' focus to improve product quality.
-Reduced from 3000+ bugs to less than 200.
+  * Channeled engineering teams' focus to improve product quality.
+Reduced from 3000+ bugs to less than 200 in 1 year.
   * Reduced operational cost by streamlining product infrastructure, testing practices and instituting CI/CD.
-Reduced bug incidence during regression by ~300% YoY. (tracking this over the last 3 quarters)
+This reduced bug incidence during regression by ~300% YoY.

 ### Jan 2016 to May 2017 - HCL Axon Technologies (for Ericsson Inc.), Burnaby, Canada
-### Aug 2007 to Dec 2015 - Ericsson Inc., Burnaby, Canada
+### Jan 2010 to Dec 2015 - Ericsson Inc., Burnaby, Canada
+### Aug 2007 to Dec 2009 - Redback Networks, Burnaby, Canada (An Ericsson Company)

 #### As a product owner
    * Defined vision, strategy and roadmap for next-gen declarative application development on IPOS product line.
      - Secured executive buy-in and investment in multi-year infrastructure projects.
      - Prioritized and shaped requirements from multiple stakeholders, including: developers, system managers and product sponsors within Ericsson.
      - Built and mentored four agile product development teams across multiple sites and time-zones.
-   * Migrated six router applications within three months resulting in
+   * Migrated six applications within three months resulting in
-     - Reduced code base by 70 to 80 per cent;
+     - Reduced code base by upto 80%.
      - Increased developer productivity by two to three times; and,
      - Improved time to market from months to days.

 #### As an engineer/architect

    * Designed and developed Managed Data Infrastructure (MDI).
 MDI is a set of components for managing schema-based data using a high performance database in carrier-class router operating system.
-   * Created a meta-data aware, non-transactional cache with eventual data consistency.
+   * Created a meta-data aware, non-transactional cache.
    * Created a high-density, low-latency, transactional datastore with record-level locking.
    * Shortened development cycle from hours to seconds by redesigning build infrastructure for IPOS platform and components.
    * Wrote a custom DSL to provide Object Relationship Mapping (ORM) between two proprietary data-definitions languages.